 Quad Cities Campus.
 Black Hawk College Quad Cities Campus contracted with Bluffstone to build and manage college student housing on the Quad Cities Campus.
-The building was completed to open in the Fall 2013 with 120 beds in two- and four-bedroom fully furnished units.
+The building was completed and opened in fall 2013 with 120 beds in two- and four-bedroom fully furnished units.
 Each unit has a private bedroom and bath for each student.
 The apartment complex offers 24-hour security, on-site property manager, a student social room, state of the art fitness center, laundry facilities and more.